Can You Tint Your Windshield? A Guide to Finding AS-1 Line On Windshield

 There are different window tinting laws for automotive tinting on Arizona vehicles depending on which window you’re hoping to get tinted.
 We will explain this in further detail.

-Yes, you can definitely tint your front window, but be aware of the regulations in Arizona.
+Yes, you can definitely get a windshield tint, but be aware of the regulations in Arizona.

 Can I tint past the AS1 Line?